 I say “(somewhat illogical)” because it is indeed SOMEWHAT ILLOGICAL.
 I overlooked a lot of that the first (and second and third and fourth) time I watched the episode, but after a while, I started to realize that Yorkie and Kelly’s connection was flimsy AF.
 Apart from the fact that they are both V. GOOD-LOOKING, and happen to exist inside the same corner of a digital afterlife, I don’t really see a reason why they should have fallen in love with one another.
-By the same token, they’re not even different enough from each other that you can make the “opposites attract” argument!
+(I get that there are only so many minutes in an episode, but underdeveloped dot com.)

 At first I felt a little annoyed, almost like I had been living a lie during my honeymoon phase with “San Junipero”.
 But then I realized that I (and Yorkie and Kelly) had been living the greatest truth of all – they were just U-Hauling in an intensely futuristic way!
 For anyone raising their hand to ask what I mean about “U-Hauling”, I’ll take a page from The L Word – “It’s the lesbian urge to merge,” or the thing that happens (to many queer women, but not all, and especially not me!) when two ladies pretty much move in together after like, the first date.
 This entire episode was just that concept on steroids –

 Yorkie: “Hey, I know I have known you for like five minutes and we haven’t even had much time to discuss anything that substantial about ourselves apart from that your family is dead and my family sucks, but would you like to upload your consciousness to the cloud and exist with me forever in this weird beach town?
 (We can get a cool car once I overcome my motor vehicle trauma!
 Also please don’t say ‘no’ because I am getting very tired of stalking you through multiple digital eras!)”